 Fillings vs. Inlays

 In a sense, these are almost the same, except that the term “inlay” is typically used for very large cavities.
 Both solutions involve the removal of a pre-existing cavity and then filling that resulting in empty space, but the process of filling is how they ultimately differ.
-With a filling, the cleaned out empty space is filled with either an amalgam or composite material, and it’s a pretty quick process done in only one dental visit at Dr. Dennis Wells, of Nashville Center for Aesthetic Dentistry.
+With a filling, the cleaned out empty space is filled with either an amalgam or composite material, and it’s a pretty quick process done in only one dental visit at Dr. Dennis Wells, of Nashville Aesthetic Dentistry – Dennis J. Wells, DDS.

 With an inlay, the drilled-out space is filled with one solid chunk of material that is designed in a dental lab, typically built with gold or ceramic.
 The completed inlay must precisely fit the shape and size of the empty space so that food and bacteria can’t get into space and cause more decay.
 One advantage of an inlay is that they do not shrink after being installed, as some fillings do, so there is less chance of failure.
 Inlays are a tough, durable surface for chewing, and are thought to be more reliable long term.